CSandler-Dev/MIST4610-G1-P2/README.md

 | 2 | **price_2018.csv** (UN Comtrade / WITS) | 34 × 4 after clean | Reporter Country, Trade Value (US$ 1000), Net-weight (kg) | Gives **actual 2018 market price** per origin—essential for a value metric. | [WITS 🔗](https://wits.worldbank.org/trade/comtrade/en/country/ALL/year/2018/tradeflow/Imports/partner/WLD/product/090111#)
 | 3 | **altitude_country.csv** (NASA SRTM + CIA) | 190 × 2 | Country, Mean Elevation (m) | Altitude is a well-known driver of Arabica quality; lets us test that belief. | [NASA 🔗](https://www.earthdata.nasa.gov/data/catalog)

-> [!other]
-> The finalized dataset we used for the visuialization is a cleaned, joined, and caculated combination fo the three datasets above.
+The finalized dataset we used for the visuialization is called **!joined_final.csv** and was cleaned, joined, and calculated from the three datasets above.
 We used the country to join the datasets.

 ---

-## 2  What We’re Trying to Show
+## 3 | What We’re Trying to Show

 Our data explores specialty coffee and their customers percieved opinions so, specialty roasters care about **quality per dollar**, not raw cupping scores.
 Given the incredibly expensive world of coffee cultivation, cross continent shipping, and sourcing, the best places to buy from coffee from are the countries that balance cost with quality.
 Our goal is to identify: